 Legal cover: You may need to add this to a standard policy, it covers any legal costs if you need to make a claim, or someone sues you.

 Insurance add-ons come with an extra cost so always weigh these up before buying.
 It might be possible to buy a more expensive insurance policy that includes some of these elements and this can be cheaper than paying separately for them.
-This guide includes information about all the extras you can add to your home insurance policy.

 Check with your current home insurer to see if it can extend your policy to include your second home.